 When we mentioned a 9 to 5 work day, we’ll bet this wasn’t quite what you were expecting.

-This article, How To Start A Food Truck Business was not written to scare anyone.
+I didn’t write this write this to scare anyone out of opening a food truck.
 It is to provide you with a basic idea how to start a food truck business and a look into a typical day of a food truck owner.
 If it does scare you, maybe it will help save those people the time and finances that it takes to enter into this industry.